 Naggar Palace is one of the three premium heritage hotels in Himachal Pradesh run by HPTDC.
-I know there are number of reviews available for Naggar Castle but still I feel why not add my 2 cents to it.
-After one scary night at one of the Hadimba Cottages my wife decided either we shall go home or we shall at least change hotel next day and I agreed.
+I know there are several reviews available for Naggar Castle, but still, I feel why not add my 2 cents to it.
+After one scary night at one of the Hadimba Cottages, my wife decided either we shall go home, or we shall at least change hotel the next day, and I agreed.

 Bookings can be done at HPTDC Office Chanderlok Building, C.P., New Delhi or any local HPTDC office of other states.
 You can book it online here using credit or debit card HPTDC, Hotel Bookings

-UPDATE: Recently, these numbers of the rooms have been changed to names and as per the update following are the names of the rooms which are front facing now –
+UPDATE: Lately, these numbers of the rooms have been changed to names and as per the update following are the names of the rooms which are front-facing now –

 - River View Suite (101)